GSA/challenges-and-prizes/_historical-challenges/tax-design-challenge.md

-  may include additional variables that are not in the TDD.    <a href="{{ site.baseurl }}/assets/images/wp-content/2016/03/TaxDataDocument.xlsx" rel="">TaxDataDocument</a>.xlsx    The Sample Tax Data is for illustrative purposes only — to show how many of the data fields in the TDD are currently displayed.    <a href="{{ site.baseurl }}/assets/images/wp-content/2016/03/SampleTaxData.pdf" rel="">SampleTaxData</a>.pdf    <em><strong><em>  Mentors</em></strong></em>    Network with over two dozen mentors available for this challenge -- strategists and designers who have built products at Betterment, Google, Morningstar, Social Behavioral Sciences
+  may include additional variables that are not in the TDD.    <a href="{{ site.baseurl }}/assets/images/wp-content/2016/03/TaxDataDocument.xlsx" rel="">TaxDataDocument</a>.xlsx    The Sample Tax Data is for illustrative purposes only — to show how many of the data fields in the TDD are currently displayed.    <a href="www.challenge.gov/assets/images/wp-content/2016/03/SampleTaxData.pdf" rel="">SampleTaxData</a>.pdf    <em><strong><em>  Mentors</em></strong></em>    Network with over two dozen mentors available for this challenge -- strategists and designers who have built products at Betterment, Google, Morningstar, Social Behavioral Sciences